bem-site/bem-js-tutorial/README.md

 });
 ```

-It makes a browser play a traffic light sound when an element is switched into
+This makes a browser play a traffic light sound when an element is switched into
-`status_on` and keep silence when the modifier goes off.
+`status_on` and to keep silent when the modifier goes off.